Hunter Hydrogen Hub (Transferred to Hubs Webpage)

 In May 2022, it was announced that 10 projects from the above-mentioned competitive funding process for commercial-scale green hydrogen projects in New South Wales have been shortlisted to progress to the full application stage (with awards targeted for the latter part of 2022).
 The shortlisted projects cover a wide range of end uses, including heavy transport, agricultural products, industrial feedstocks, power generation, gas blending and export.

-The Hunter region of New South Wales includes several projects that are progressing technical and economic studies:
+The Hunter region of New South Wales includes several projects that are progressing technical and economic studies, including:

 Note: the October 2022-23 federal budget released on 25 October 2022 included a broad support measure of AUD$100 million to support the Port of Newcastle and the Hunter region to become hydrogen-ready.